annab999/dpl-us-city-crimes/README.md

    - Airflow: *Bigquery Admin, Storage Admin, Storage Object Admin, Viewer*
    - Spark: *Storage Admin, Storage Object Admin, Viewer*
    - dbt: *BigQuery Data Editor, BigQuery Job User, BigQuery User, BigQuery Data Viewer*
+3. Set up your dbt Cloud account.
+Create a service account API token for Airflow with the role `Job Admin` and the project for this specified.
-3. Set up your Docker host machine / workstation.
+4. Set up your Docker host machine / workstation.
    - The following are required:
      - Linux OS
+     - Docker Engine, Docker Compose plugin
      - at least 15GB of available disk space
      - a user with sufficient rights to run Docker, write stuff
    - Copy the following there:
      - this folder
-     - service account JSON keys
+     - your service account JSON keys
-4. Edit [.env](./.env) with your GCP details and `CREDS` (JSON) locations.
+5. Edit [.env](./.env) with your GCP details and `CREDS` (JSON) locations.
 Run `id -u` and use the output as value to `AIRFLOW_UID`.
-5. Connect and log on to your host machine.
-Then, edit and run the following:
+6. Connect and log on to your host machine.
+As this implementation uses gcloud SDK/CLI in some step, ensure that your machine is authenticated with GCP.
+   - If using a Compute Engine VM, ensure machine has a service account attached, and the following API scopes enabled (at least): *BigQuery, Cloud Storage*
+7. Modify and run the following:
    ```
    ### start docker service to be sure
    $ systemctl start docker